simonjcs/ProGNet/README.md

 }
 ```

- \* For academic use of the intensity normalization and U-Net usage steps, please cite the corresponding authors https://github.com/jcreinhold/intensity-normalization &  https://github.com/zhixuhao/unet
+ \* If you use the intensity normalization step, and/or use the U-net architecture, please cite the corresponding authors https://github.com/jcreinhold/intensity-normalization & https://github.com/zhixuhao/unet